cplessis/ASVmaker/README.md

 # Informations file in which all the files treatments are recorded.
 ```

+The INFOS_FILE save all the database information (number of sequences, amplicons, etc.) at every step of the analysis.
+As soon as the data are modified by a filtration, the actual state of the data is written on the file.

 ```shell
 -dit, --displ_inf_terminal
 # Display information file in terminal if arg is specified.
 ```

+ If you specify this parameter, all the database states will be printed in your shell.
+This command can be specified or not independantbly from the `--infos_file` arg.

 ---